 About the Health and Wellness Speaker Series

-Since September 2019, we've offered 141 classes in health and wellness that have drawn 2,496 attendees.
-Those 141 classes were taught by 51 highly experienced and talented speakers from across our campus and around the globe, including 13 states (AZ, CA, CO, FL, KY, MA, MN, NJ, OR, PA, SC, VA and WI) and six countries outside of the US (Canada, Costa Rica, Hungary, Montenegro, New Zealand and the United Kingdom).
-Moreover, nine of the speakers were faculty members at other colleges and universities, including Quincy College, Rutgers University, University of Arizona, University of Colorado - Boulder, University of Kentucky and University of Wisconsin - La Crosse.
+Since September 2019, our Health and Wellness Speaker Series has hosted 184 presentations that have drawn 3,029 attendees.
+Those 184 presentations were given by 63 highly experienced and talented speakers from across our campus and around the globe, including 14 states (AZ, CA, CO, FL, KS, KY, MA, MN, NJ, OR, PA, SC, VA and WI) and eight countries outside of the US (Brazil, Canada, Costa Rica, Germany, Hungary, Montenegro, New Zealand and the United Kingdom).
+Moreover, 10 of the speakers were faculty members at seven colleges and universities (Quincy College, Rutgers University, University of Arizona, University of Colorado - Boulder, University of Kentucky, University of Wisconsin - La Crosse and Wichita State University).

 There are seven important dimensions of the UMatter Wellness Wheel: emotional, environmental, intellectual, occupational, physical, social and spiritual.
 Learn how to enhance your wellness in these areas through our extensive and diverse curriculum of health and wellness classes!